-The Stormwater GIS Memo, attached in Appendix E, provides a comprehensive list of data gaps for complying with both the Phase I and Phase II mapping requirements for the Permit.
+The Stormwater GIS Memo, attached in Appendix D, provides a comprehensive list of data gaps for complying with both the Phase I and Phase II mapping requirements for the Permit.
 In 2022, Phase II of the mapping requirements was started with the addition of municipal sanitary sewer system information in the Town's stormwater map.
 The data was acquired from the Town and used as part of the System Vulnerability Factor analysis described in Section 7.1.2.
-A map of the sanitary sewer system is included in Appendix I. The remaining steps for meeting the Phase II mapping requirements are as follows:
+The remaining steps for meeting the Phase II mapping requirements are as follows: